 The median annual wage for biological technicians is $48,140.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $31,170, and the highest 10 percent earned more than $78,090.

 The median annual wages for biological technicians in the top industries in which they work are as follows:

 |Scientific research and development services||$49,850|

 |Colleges, universities, and professional schools; state, local, and private||$48,140|

 |Federal government, excluding postal service||$41,910|

 Most biological technicians work full time and keep regular hours.

-Employment of biological technicians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Greater demand for biological and medical research is expected to increase the need for these workers.
+Employment of biological technicians is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 About 11,800 openings for biological technicians are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Demand for biological and medical research is expected to increase the need for biological technicians.
 A new area of biotechnology, synthetic biology, will employ biological technicians to redesign biological systems or living organisms for use in ways that are more efficient ways than current use.
 Applications of biotechnology may be the subject of research topics such as ways to produce biofuels and new treatments for cancer and other diseases.